• HOME

 It’s been claimed by various voice-over industry stalwarts recently that there has never been a better time to be a voice-over artist.

 That may be true.
-Look at audiobooks outselling paper ones.
-Look at the resources out there to help aspiring voiceover artists develop their talent – my own included.
+Take a look at audiobooks outselling paper ones.
+And look at the resources out there to help aspiring voiceover artists develop their talent – my own included.
 Look at how being a professional voice-over artist appears to be, on the face of it, the ultimate work-from-home career.

 For newcomers, opportunity seemingly abounds.
 Now seems to be a great time.